 Assessment Activities Assessment Intervention (pick list for CCI Codes will be available on the OPA web site as well as at www.hcaiinfo.ca) Hours Initial brief neurops ychological intervie w/intake screening Cost Time required is dependent on duration of patient interview, contact with other treatment providers, admin istration of initia l included screening instruments, brief preliminary review of available and relevant file material, etc. Identifies neuropsychological in the impairments requiring assessment, possible indications for psychological treatment/rehabilitation, and need for crisis \$200 intervention.
 It is conducted to provide required information for submission of the OCF-18 for the proposed assessment.
 OCF-18 Therefore, time spent is included in the assessment proposal.
 Insurer is only obligated to pay if assessment is approved. fee Clinical Interview(s) with Patient and Collateral Sources, e.g., family members Time required within range is dependent on length of time needed for patient interviews and/or additional interview(s), e.g. due 2.5.6 to intellectual limitations, language impairments/ disabilities, need to clarify complex history, causation, unusual clinical 2.5- 6 presentation, or multiple impairments.
-Neuropsychological Self Report Inventories Includes selection, administration, scoring and interpretation of self-report inventories.
-Assessment may include self-report inventories to address the following domains: emotional/health status, coping strategies, personality, psychopathology, mood, 2.5 anxiety, pain, trau matic stressors, family/social relationship functioning, general cognitive functioning, adaptive abilities, 2-5 rehabilitation status.
+Neuropsychological Self Report Inventories Includes selection, admin istration, scoring and interpretation of self-report inventories.
+Assessment may include self-report inventories to address the following domains: emotional/health status, coping strategies, personality, psychopathology, mood, 2-5 anxiety, pain, traumatic stressors, family/social relationship functioning, general cognitive functioning, adaptive abilities, 2-3 rehabilitation status.
 Where possible include validity measures.
 Time required within range is dependent upon need for more depth/ breadth of self-report instruments required.
-Disbursements Billed on a cost priate disbursements may include, for example, cost of obtaining relevant records and previous raw test data, recovery consumable test materials, and use of external scoring services.
-Such items are invoiced on a cost recovery basis. basis Selective Review of Available, Relevant File Material Includes review of medical chart, IMEs, school and work records.
+Disbursements Billed on Appropriate disbursements may include, for example, cost of obtaining relevant records and previous raw test data, a cost consumable test materials, and use of external scoring services.
+Such items are invoiced on a cost recovery basis. recovery consumable test materials, and use of external scoring services.
+Such items are involced on a cost recovery basis. basis Selective Review of Available, Relevant File Material Includes review of medical chart, IMEs, school and work records.
 Time required within range is dependent upon the .5 - 8 complexity and length of the file.
 Consultation with Health Professionals, the Insurer, and Others Required .5 - 2 Time required within range is dependent upon need for additional consultations and/or information gathering. .3 - 2 Documentation Includes analysis of all data, formulation of a diagnosis, plan for treatment, and preparation of an assessment report.
 Increase 2 - 8 time as required within range for complex situations that require more extensive data analysis and documentation.
 Feedback Interview Includes in-person explanation and review of assessment findings and report, a discussion of the treatment plan, and obtaining informed consent for treatment and communication.
-Time required increases with the need for longer or additional feedback 1 - 3 interview(s), e.g., longer sessions for patients with intellectual limitations, language impairments/disabilities, or serious/multiple psychological impairments; additional sessions with parents/teachers of children/adolescents. - 41
+Time required increases with the need for longer or additional feedback 1 - 3 interview(s), e.g., longer sessions for patients with intellectual limitations, language impairments/disabilities, or serious/multiple psychological impairments; additional sessions with parents/teachers of children/adolescents.